-Teresa and Joe Giudice headed into the courtroom around 9:00 a.m. for their 10:00 a.m.
-EST hearing to be sentenced for wire fraud, mail fraud, and bankruptcy fraud.
+Teresa and Joe Giudice headed into the courtroom around 9:00 a.m. for their 10 a.m.
+Eastern time hearing to be sentenced for wire fraud, mail fraud, and bankruptcy fraud.
 The sentencing takes place in Newark, New Jersey, before U.S. District Court Judge Esther Salas this morning and we have been updating this post live as more and more information pours in.

 4:33 p.m.
 UPDATE: 21 month jail sentence requested for Teresa Giudice, according to Star Magazine.
 It’s been reported that 15 months has been sentenced.
 Reports on Twitter are that Teresa will serve her sentence first, starting January 5, 2015.

 AllAboutTRH reported that the prosecutors argued with the judge before the sentence was given:

 According to reporter Jennifer Peros, prosecutors are arguing to judge if Teresa walks, it proves that if you’re famous, you can lie to the court and commit bank fraud.

 Reports are that Teresa was hysterical when she received her sentence and that she can get out of jail in 12 months with good behavior.
 People writes the judge’s statement to Teresa when delivering the verdict:

 For a moment I thought about probation … but I think a period of confinement is absolutely necessary in this case.
 I don’t honestly believe that you understand or respect the law.
 I need to send a message.
 In the eyes of the law it doesn’t matter who you are.
 There are consequences to pay.

 4:10 p.m.
 UPDATE: Teresa Giudice breaks down in court telling the judge she is more sorry than anyone will ever know.
 The judge has reportedly taken a “5 minute recess” and will return with Teresa’s sentence.
 Teresa cries: